Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Yarralumla has 20 active public transport stops, all of which are bus stops.
 These stops are served by 71 different routes that together facilitate 4,395 weekly passenger trips.
-The accessibility of these stops is rated as good, with residents living an average of 215 meters from the nearest stop.
-As a predominantly residential area, most commuting in Yarralumla is outward-bound.
-Cars remain the primary mode of transport, used by 86% of residents, while cycling accounts for 5%.
+The area's transport accessibility is deemed good, with residents typically located 215 metres from the nearest stop.
+As a predominantly residential zone, most inhabitants travel outward for work or other purposes.
+Cars remain the primary mode of transportation, used by 86% of residents, while cycling accounts for 5%.
 On average, there are 1.4 vehicles per dwelling.

-According to the 2021 Census, 18.9% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 627 trips per day across all routes, equating to approximately 219 weekly trips per individual stop.
+According to the 2021 Census, 18.9% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 627 trips per day, equating to approximately 219 weekly trips per individual stop.

 Frequently Asked Questions - Transport